 Under Title IX of the Education Amendments of 1972, harassment based on sex, including harassment because of pregnancy or related conditions, is prohibited.
 A pregnant/parenting student must be granted an absence for as long as the student's physician deems the absence medically necessary.
 It is a violation of Title IX to ask for documentation relative to the pregnant/parenting student's status beyond what would be required for other medical conditions.
-Parenting accommodations are available to both parents of a newborn, however, the cause for the reasonable accommodation must be related to the pregnancy or postpartum.
+If a student would like to file a complaint for discrimination due to his or her pregnant/parenting status, TAMIU Title IX Coordinator (Lorissa Cortez, 5201 University Boulevard, KL 159B, Laredo, TX, 78041,